talos-rit/project_documentation/backlogs/idea_soup.md

 - interview professors for what they would want in their class room.

+- remembers the face of the primary presenter and only follows that face

 ## UI Interface
 - Visualizer to see what the tracking algo sees
 - 2D visualizers on the manual interface that displays the positions of the arms
 - mockup fake people and fake arm to control
+- draw "bounding box" on the live video
+	- draw the center target

 ## Implementation